p-mng/packages/packages/preview/acrostiche/dev/acrostiche.typ

 ///                          "down" for reverse alphabetical order,
 ///                          none for no sort (print in the order they are defined).
 /// - case-sensitive (bool): Whehter to sort the acronyms case-sensitive.
 Only relevant if sorting is enabled.
 /// - title (content): Title of the acronym index.
+When set to none, the index will not have a title.
 /// - delimiter (string): Delimiter between acronym and its definition.
 /// - row-gutter: Row-gutter argument used to arrange the index in a grid.
 See documentation of grid() for details.
 /// - used-only (bool): Only include the acronyms in the index that are used in the document.